Ricardo-Werner-Rivas/pyrcore/README.md

 This project will **NOT** depend on `pandas` for <ins>**core functionalities**</ins>.
 ## Contribution
 This project is part of my <ins>Final Degree Project</ins> (in spanish: *Trabajo de Fin de Grado* or *TFG*), so I won't be accepting contributions to this repository until the project is finished and defended.
 However, no rule forbids me to learn from other people, so I'll be reading pull requests from forked repositories, but I will code any changes myself.
+I will not incorporate any changes that I don't understand.

 Once the project is defended, contributions will be open.
 To contribute, fork this repository and clone it locally.